indexorg/leaf/README.md

-# DEX
+# Leaf

-Dex is a react component system built specifically for WordPress.
+Leaf0 is a react component system built specifically for WordPress.